 The previous records and guides of the French don’t name the individual islands yet allude to them all collectively.
-These were the ones with whom the recorded history of the district started.
+These were the ones with whom the district’s recorded history started.

 The names picked relied upon which gathering of Native Americans they found on the islands at that point.

 The most widely recognized name from 1650 to 1816 was the Potawatomi Islands.
-The Potawatomi seems to have first come to, particularly the southern islands in the string around 1641.
+The Potawatomi seem to have first come to, particularly, the southern islands in the string around 1641.

-The time at which time they may consider along with the naming of Porte des Morts.
+They may consider the time along with the naming of Porte des Morts.

 This abbreviated structure additionally shows up as “Pous” and is, on occasion, mistakenly mistaken for Plans, which alludes to the Winnebago.